Jb-2k/Discord-Chatbot/README.md

 # Discord-Chatbot
 Instructions for creating a discord chatbot that will mimic the responses of the user you train it on, costing around 20¢ a day

-This code uses Microsoft's pretrained [Dialo-GPT-small](https://www.microsoft.com/en-us/research/project/large-scale-pretraining-for-response-generation/) model.
+This project uses Microsoft's pretrained [Dialo-GPT-small](https://www.microsoft.com/en-us/research/project/large-scale-pretraining-for-response-generation/) model, [HuggingFace🤗](https://huggingface.co/) for model hosting, and [Replit](https://replit.com/~) for live inference.

 ## Step one: Acquiring the data